Panchadip-128/Image_Classification_Model/README.md

 # Image_Classification_Model

-# Image Classification with Vision Transformer (ViT):
+# Image Classification with Vision-Transformer (ViT):
 ------------------------------------------------------

 This repository contains code for image classification using the Vision Transformer (ViT) model from Hugging Face.
 The ViT model is pre-trained on the ImageNet-21k dataset and can classify images into various categories.